 If you are working on other platforms (such as consoles), you will probably face the same numbers that are apparently running against you and your objectives of making a successful game.

-It’s been an uphill battle for indie games, but over the past five years, freelance studios and developers have taken advantage of advances to create console bestsellers that rival games produced by the big studios.
-This should be an inspiration to developers looking to make an indie game this year, but how do you know if you’re ready to release that game?
+It’s been an uphill battle for indiegames, but over the past five years, freelance studios and developers have taken advantage of advances to create console bestsellers that rival games produced by the big studios.
+This should be an inspiration to developers looking to make an independent game this year, but how do you know if you’re ready to release that game?

 Around 85% to 90% of indie games fail to recover the investment made in creating the game.
-There are a lot of reasons why these numbers are here, and in this article we are going to see some of them.
+There are a lot of reasons why these numbers are here, and in this article we are going to see some of them and try to define a top level indie game marketing guide.

 What is an indie game?

-An indie game is a video game created by an individual or small development team that does not have the financial or technical backing of a major game publisher.
+An indiegame is a video game created by an individual or small development team that does not have the financial or technical backing of a major game publishing outlet.
 The term was coined in very early 2000s, and in the 2010s, it has become a common way for indie developers to refer to their own video games.
-Indie games are often made available for download through PC-based digital distribution platforms such as Valve Corporation’s Steam, but also through other means such as through online marketplaces and indie game stores.
+Independent games are often made available for download through PC-based digital distribution platforms such as Valve Corporation’s Steam, but also through other means such as through online marketplaces and stores.

-The term “indie games” can be used for any video game that is made by a developer who does not have the backing of a major publisher.
+The term “indie games” can be used for any video game that is made by a developer who does not have the backing of a major publishing label.

 Why do indie games fail?
 Two possible pitfalls

-So why do indie games fail, and how can you avoid them?
-Are there some indie game marketing strategies that could be useful?
-Here are two of the most common mistakes and how to avoid them.
+So why do indiegames fail, and how can you avoid them?
+Are there some marketing strategies that could be useful?
+Here are two of the most common indie game marketing mistakes and how to avoid them.

-Not looking a game development as a business
+Not looking a video game creation as a business

 Companies don’t make games “for fun” or “to play their dream game.”
 They may be having fun or making their dream game, but their goal is to make money.
 If you want to make money as an indie developer, you need to approach it like a business.
 Here, from my experience, are some of the basic steps you need to take to be successful.

-- A business doesn’t make money from its products.
+• A business doesn’t make money from its products.
 It makes money from selling the product.
 It is important to invest in the right business relationships.
 Go to industry unions and hold meetings and make calls.
 Learn how to talk to other business people and how to get contracts.
-Go to conventions and don’t attend any part of the convention – spend all your time in satellite meetup groups and fish for customers, publishers and potential contacts.
+Go to conventions and don’t attend any part of the convention – spend all your time in satellite meetup groups and fish for customers, publishing outlets and potential contacts.

-- Make sure your product (and plan to make more than one product) and costs (employees, office space, overhead) don’t exceed your initial money before you try to make a profit.
-Game development is a slow process.
-If you expect your first game or contract to take three months, make sure you have at least six months of funding in case it fails.
+• Make sure your product (and plan to make more than one product) and costs (employees, office space, overhead) don’t exceed your initial money before you try to make a profit.
+Game production is a slow process.
+If you expect your first videogame or contract to take three months, make sure you have at least six months of funding in case it fails.
 Better yet, have enough for a year or two.

-Not taking seriously the marketing part of game development.
+Not taking seriously the marketing part of game creation process

 Before you start your game, you are probably wondering how much you can spend on marketing your indie game.
 First of all, there is no “right” amount and success is not tied to a specific budget.
 A high budget does not guarantee success, and a low budget does not guarantee failure.